How to cook black beans in an Instant Pot. Simple steps on how to make perfect black beans using an electric pressure cooker.

 These beans can be used in any of your favorite dishes.

-If you are looking for a pressure cooker, this is the one I purchased – Instant Pot
+If you are looking for a pressure cooker, this is a great one - Instant Pot

 - 1 pound black beans